-On April 9, 2019 the Washington State House of Representatives voted to pass SB 5001 Concerning Human Remains.
-This bill will legalize alkaline hydrolysis (aquamation) and "natural organic reduction" (recomposition).
-Next, Governor Inslee needs to approve the bill, then rules and regulations will be written.
-Aquamation and recomposition will be legal in May 2020.
+On May 21, 2019 Governor Inslee signed SB 5001 Concerning Human Remains into law, legalizing alkaline hydrolysis (aquamation) and "natural organic reduction" (recomposition).
+Next, rules and regulations will be written.
+Aquamation and recomposition will be available in May 2020.
 We will let you know as soon as there are service providers and pricing available for these options.
-We are currently working to update our Disposition Authorization to include these new options and will release them very soon.
-Please sign up to receive our newsletter for updates.
-To receive updates from Recompose, please sign up for their newsletter.

 The passage of this bill was a grassroots effort.
 Thank you for being a proactive community member and contacting your Representatives in support of this bill!

 People's Memorial advocates for consumer protection and choice for funeral and related end of life issues.
 Our advocacy priorities are:

 - Pricing transparency

 - Protection from predatory sales tactics

 - Increasing consumer choices